The

 perfoming safely.
 At the next annual meeting after that year is over,

-assuming no other member has an objection, you will automatically
+assuming no other member has an objection, you will become a full,

 like it?